 Discover how counseling works in conjunction with medication-assisted treatment to help adults achieve long-term recovery from opioid addiction

 Medications such as methadone, Suboxone, buprenorphine, and naltrexone can alleviate the distress of opioid withdrawal.
 But medication alone can’t prepare you to achieve successful long-term recovery from opioid addiction.
-That’s why comprehensive treatment centers and integrated treatment centers offer counseling in addition to prescription medications.
+That’s why comprehensive treatment centers offer counseling in addition to prescription medications.
 Prescription medications allow you to regain your physical strength and mental clarity, while counseling helps you make the lifestyle changes that will enable you to pursue an opioid-free future.

-Counseling sessions at CTCs and ITCs are safe and supportive environments where you can learn about addiction and recovery, identify and address the challenges that may have contributed to your opioid use, and learn how to avoid relapse.
+Counseling sessions at CTCs are safe and supportive environments where you can learn about addiction and recovery, identify and address the challenges that may have contributed to your opioid use, and learn how to avoid relapse.
 Depending on a variety of factors, including your unique needs and the center at which you receive treatment, you may participate in individual counseling and group counseling.

 Individual counseling sessions are one-on-one meetings with an experienced professional.
 During individual sessions, you can process your experiences, address topics that you may be hesitant to discuss in a group setting, and receive focused feedback from a member of your treatment team.

-Group counseling sessions at CTCs and ITCs typically involve a small number of individuals who are also receiving care for opioid use disorder, along with one or more treatment professionals.
+Group counseling sessions at CTCs typically involve a small number of individuals who are also receiving care for opioid use disorder, along with one or more treatment professionals.
 During group sessions, you can share your experiences; learn more about opioid addiction, treatment, and recovery; practice healthy communication and self-advocacy skills; and share support with others who have experienced similar struggles.

 Comprehensive Treatment Centers (CTCs)